Close to the Bone (Thompson Twins album): Critical reception

-On its release, David Quantick of New Musical Express felt Close to the Bone was "merely another '80s LP" with many of the songs being "commercial music of the most ordinary nature".
+Upon its release, David Quantick of New Musical Express felt Close to the Bone was "merely another '80s LP" with many of the songs being "commercial music of the most ordinary nature".
 He was critical of Hine's "more taste than panache" production and felt that only Bailey's "cawing voice" and the "occasional snatches of Twins-type melody" provided any means of identifying the Thompson Twins on the album.
 Quantock praised the "heartfelt content" of Currie's lyrics for raising the album above a "collection of vague dancefloor soliloquising".
-He felt the "curious ungainliness of ballads" such as "Long Goodbye" and "Perfect Day" recalled the Twins' older work like "Sister of Mercy" and also added that he "nearly like[d] the terse 'Bush Baby' for its didgeridoo-stylings and Bailey's oddly restrained singing".
+He felt the "curious ungainliness of ballads" such as "Long Goodbye" and "Perfect Day" recalled the Twins' older work like "Sister of Mercy" and added that he "nearly like[d] the terse 'Bush Baby' for its didgeridoo-stylings and Bailey's oddly restrained singing".
 Stuart Bailie of Record Mirror was also critical of the album, calling it "feeble" and "a summary of the worst of early Eighties pop".
 He felt Bailey's voice "flounders badly" and added, "The dog-eared ideas that pass as songs are still padded out with fake oriental bits and even duller dance gestures."
 Fred Dellar of Hi-Fi News & Record Review considered the album to be a "heavily dance-oriented release" and singled out "Dancing in Your Shoes", "Gold Fever" and "Get That Love" as having "the hooks and looks of hits".
 He added that it "isn't at all a bad album judged on pure pop appeal".

 In the US, Billboard felt that "Get That Love" had commercial appeal, but added that the album "lacks any strong follow-ups".
 They noted "Bush Baby" for its "novelty appeal" and considered "Dancing in Your Shoes" catchy.
 Ken Tucker, writing for The Spokesman-Review, believed the album had the Twins' "most facile songwriting" and their "slickest" production.
 He added, "This means that the music is often catchy but rarely substantial."
 In a retrospective review, Stephen Thomas Erlewine of AllMusic noted that the Twins' "abandoned new wave synth-pop for light funk-inflected dance-pop".
-He felt that most of the album was "too sterile and predictable to be truly enjoyable", but added "yet there are a handful of tracks that serve as a reminder that the group can turn out well-constructed and catchy pop songs when they choose".
+He felt that most of the album was "too sterile and predictable to be truly enjoyable", but added that some tracks "serve as a reminder that the group can turn out well-constructed and catchy pop songs when they choose".
 Ira Robbins of Trouser Press described the album as "modest and, for the most part, likable", with Currie's lyrics taking a "surprisingly reflective approach, suggesting doubt and anxiety instead of the usual oblique contemplations."